-Default Value: No default value

-Valid Values (log output types):

-stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which can reside anywhere on the network.
-Message Server stores the log events in the Log Database.
+stdout Log events are sent to the Standard output (stdout).

+Log events are sent to the Standard error output (stderr).

+Log events are sent to Message Server, which can reside

 Setting the all log level option to the network output enables an application to send log events of the Standard, Interaction, and Trace levels to Message Server.
-Debug-level log events are neither sent to Message Server nor stored in the Log Database. memory Log events are sent to the memory output on the local disk.
-This is the safest output in terms of the application performance. [filename] Log events are stored in a file with the specified name.
-If a path is not specified, the file is created in the application's working directory.
+Debug-level log events are neither sent to Message Server nor stored in the Log Database.

+memory Log events are sent to the memory output on the local disk.
+This all = stdout, logfile

+[filename] Log events are stored in a file with the specified name.
+If a path standard stdout Log events are sent to the Standard output (stdout).